transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

    - This domain-crossing prevents the system from collapsing into either pure form (which would require external foundations) or pure formlessness (which would dissolve all structure).
 It's more like a spiral that constantly expands (creating distinctions) and contracts (acknowledging limitations), but never returns to the exact same point.

-   - Much like complex numbers can solve problems impossible in purely real analysis, the half-existent topology enables stability solutions impossible in symmetrical systems.
+   - Much like complex numbers can solve problems impossible in purely real analysis, the half-existent liminal topology enables stability solutions impossible in symmetrical systems.

-4. **Möbius-like Structure**: The recursive path follows a Möbius-like trajectory where following the recursion doesn't simply return to the starting point but arrives at a transformed understanding of that point.
+4. **Möbius-Like Structure**: The recursive path follows a Möbius-like trajectory where following the recursion doesn't simply return to the starting point but arrives at a transformed understanding of that point.

 We can show the domain-crossing path by an example as follows, let's examine the classic koan: